BACK TO INDEX

 The transitive reduction problem is that of inferring a sparsest possible biological signal transduction network consistent with a set of experimental observations, with a goal to minimize false positive inferences even if risking false negatives.
 This paper provides computational complexity results as well as approximation algorithms with guaranteed performance.

 3. D. Angeli and E.D.
 Sontag.
 Oscillations in I/O monotone systems.
 IEEE Transactions on Circuits and Systems, Special Issue on Systems Biology, 55:166-176, 2008.
 Note: Preprint version in arXiv q-bio.QM/0701018, 14 Jan 2007.
-[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, delay-differential systems.
+[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, delay-differential systems.

 Abstract: